sitewards/fluidcontent/README.md

   namespace - see https://github.com/FluidTYPO3/schemaker for more information about this feature).
 * The `Content.html`  Layout file is used.
 It is allowed to render any section **except for the `Configuration` section**
 * The `Configuration` section contains:
-	* A `<flux:flexform>` node with the minimum allowed configuration: an ID unique to this file (among files in this same extension) and a human-readable label presented to content editors when selecting page templates.
+	* A `<flux:form>` node with the minimum allowed configuration: an ID unique to this file (among files in this same extension) and a human-readable label presented to content editors when selecting page templates.
-	* A `<flux:flexform.field.checkbox>` field allowing the AJAX loading to be switched off completely
+	* A `<flux:field.checkbox>` field allowing the AJAX loading to be switched off completely
-	* A `<flux:flexform.grid>` with one row with one column, containing one content area allowing content editors to insert the content elements which will be loaded through AJAX. __This grid is mandatory when using content areas__.
+	* A `<flux:grid>` with one row with one column, containing one content area allowing content editors to insert the content elements which will be loaded through AJAX. __This grid is mandatory when using content areas__.
 * A `Preview` section which uses Flux's grid Widget to render the actual nested content element area - this approach is used in every content element which can contain other content elements - and additional preview content, in this case just a short